fscbr/sdc_course/CarND-Advanced-Line-Finding/README.md

 The relative position of the vehicle is calculated in function `calcOffset` in the module `line.py` lines 45 through 47.
 The difference between the image x center value and the x coordinate on the image bottom is multiplied by the scaling factor.
 The function is applied for the center line at line 84 in the module `lineDetection.py`.

 ####6.
-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+Example image of the result plotted back down onto the road showing the lane area

 I implemented this step in lines 13 through 33 in my code in `lineDetection.py` in the function `drawLinesOnRoad()`.
 Here is an example of my result on a test image: